 Some Final Words

-Some whole house dehumidifiers can be a bit pricey, but they may save you a lot of money in the long run.
+Some whole house dehumidifiers can be a bit pricey, but they may save you a lot of money in the long run, rather than buying portable dehumidifiers.
 These units will dehumidify the whole house so everyone in your family can benefit.

 That is your goal.
 You want everyone to feel good and not suffer from any health issues because the humidity levels are just too high in your region and for your air conditioner to handle.
-Make life a little easier and dehumidify your home.
+Make life a little easier and dehumidify the air in your home.